soichih/osg-blast/README.md

 osg-blast submits a workflow to run blast search on a large input queries against a large blast database. osg-blast is intended to run on Open Science Grid, and on a glidein enabled submit host (such as osg-xsede or OSGconnect).

-# Install blast from ncbi
+# Installing blast from ncbi

 First you need to download the latest blast executable from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-2.2.30+-x64-linux.tar.gz Be sure to add /bin directory to your PATH

-# Install osg-blast
+# Installing osg-blast

+osg-blast (this repo!) allows you to run blast jobs on DHTC environment.

 If you don't have npm installed, please install it via yum.